 Debt Investments: We assess whether we intend to sell, or it is more likely than not that we will be required to sell, a fixed maturity investment before recovery of its amortized cost basis less any current period credit losses.
 For fixed maturity investments that are considered other-than-temporarily impaired and that we do not intend to sell and will not be required to sell, we separate the amount of the impairment into the amount that is credit related (credit loss component) and the amount due to all other factors.
 The credit loss component is recognized in earnings and is the difference between the investment's amortized cost basis and the present value of its expected future cash flows.
 The remaining difference between the investment's fair value and the present value of future expected cash flows is recognized in other comprehensive income.
+The fair value at the time of impairment is the new cost basis for the impaired security.

-Equity Investments: On January 1, 2018, we adopted ASU 2016-01, "Recognition and Measurement of Financial Assets and Financial Liabilities".
-ASU 2016-01 requires equity investments that are not consolidated or accounted for under the equity method of accounting to be measured at fair value with changes in fair value recognized in net income each reporting period.
-As a result of the new standard, equity securities with readily determinable fair values are no longer required to be evaluated for other-than-temporary-impairment.
+Equity Investments: ASU 2016-01, "Recognition and Measurement of Financial Assets and Financial Liabilities" requires equity investments that are not consolidated or accounted for under the equity method of accounting to be measured at fair value with changes in fair value recognized in net income each reporting period.
+As a result of this standard, equity securities with readily determinable fair values are not required to be evaluated for other-than-temporary-impairment.